 Karolina Podolak is a Polish-Canadian soprano from Toronto.
 Karolina Podolak work as a radio producer at Global News Radio 640.
 She developed her passion for music at a young age, studying the violin and guitar.

 Group of Ballerina Dancers, I.D.A.

 I.D.A is a classical ballet school that offers private and semi-private lessons, as well as small classroom settings for beginner’s ballet.
-The school also offers a pre-professional/professional ballet program, where the focus is on training ballet dancers in the renowned Russian, Vaganova based method.
+The school also offers a pre-professional/professional ballet program, where the focus is on training ballet dancers in renowned Russian, Vaganova based methods.